Kernel-based diffusion approximated Markov decision processes for autonomous navigation and control on unstructured terrains: Conclusion and Discussion

 This paper presents a new decision making framework for robot planning and control in complex and unstructured environments such as the off-road navigation.
 We propose a method to solve the continuous-state Markov Decision Process by integrating the kernel value function representation and the Taylor-based approximation to Bellman optimality equation.
 Our algorithm alleviates the need for heavily searching in continuous state space and the need for precisely modeling the state transition functions.
 We have validated the proposed method through thorough evaluations in both simplified and realistic planning scenarios.
 The experiments comparing with other baseline approaches show that our proposed framework is powerful and flexible, and the performance statistics reveal superior efficiency and accuracy of the presented algorithm.

 In addition to the theoretical contribution, our real-world experiments reveal several challenges of applying the proposed method in practice.
-We present a system (Section~\ref{sec:system}) which is mainly responsible for converting the raw sensor data to an MDP problem by assuming that feasible/infeasible regions can be distinguished and the features in the environment (elevation in our experiment) can be obtained accurately from sensors.
+First, the precision of the optimal solution is contingent upon the specific locations of the supporting states within the kernel representation of the value function.
+Identifying the most suitable locations for these states is an important aspect that impacts the accuracy of the solution.
+One of our future focused areas will be designing techniques to determine these optimal state locations such as leveraging more advanced kernels as well as utilizing more advanced hyperparameter learning schemes.
+Moreover, we aim to extend this investigation into the scalability of our approach within high-dimensional spaces.
+Addressing the challenges associated with scalability in the expansive spaces stands as an important objective for our forthcoming research efforts.
+Second, we present a system (Section~\ref{sec:system}) which is mainly responsible for converting the raw sensor data to an MDP problem by assuming that feasible/infeasible regions can be distinguished and the features in the environment (elevation in our experiment) can be obtained accurately from sensors.
 Since this MDP is used for computing a policy, ensuring the MDP matches the real-world scenario is paramount in the final performance of the system.
 However, the map built from the noisy sensor measurement usually cannot accurately represent the geometry of the environment, e.g., occupancy and elevation.
 The MDP derived from this inaccurate map may deviate from the real environment.
 Thus, reasoning about these inaccuracies in the planning method is essential for building a robust navigation system.
 Additionally, an accurate physics model for planning is necessary in complex environments, where detailed motion control strategies are needed.
 By comparing the results of the Section~\ref{sec:first-exp} and Section~\ref{sec:real-world-exp}, we can observe that the planning method can generate more efficient policies if we use a physics model which can better describe the robot's motion.
 In our real-world experiments, our modeling of the first moment uses inaccurate models to describe the physical interaction between the robot and the terrain.
 Although these models can be used for planning in the particular environments we tested, to generalize to more complex situations, it is necessary to develop more accurate physical models that consider not only the elevation but also terrain textures, which is our future work.